A rare copy of the US Constitution went missing for centuries. Now it's being auctioned for millions

 “To secure all rights of independent sovereignty to each and yet provide for the interest and safety for all — individuals entering into society must give up a share of liberty to preserve the rest,” wrote the man who would become the first U.S. president.

-But that document was mostly for internal use and debate by the Founding Fathers.
-The copy being sold later this month was one meant to be sent to people all around the country to review and decide if that’s how they wanted to be governed, connecting the writers of the Constitution to the people in the states who would provide its power and legitimacy.
+But that document was meant to be distributed to the Founding Fathers as delegates to the Constitutional Convention.
+The signed copy being sold later this month was one meant to be sent to leaders in every state so people all around the country could review and decide if that’s how they wanted to be governed, connecting the writers of the Constitution to the people in the states who would provide its power and legitimacy.

 The auction listing doesn't identify the seller, saying its part of a collection that is in private hands.